 With the foundation of the NHS in 1948, Bowman was promoted to the post of Senior Administrative Officer in the newly established Western Regional Hospital Board.
 He was a firm believer in the importance of General Practice, and used the years up to his retirement in 1959 to strengthen the position of GPs as a cornerstone of the health service.
 His hard work and commitment to the health service did not go unnoticed; in addition to being a Fellow of the Royal Faculty (1951) and later of the Royal College of Physicians and Surgeons of Glasgow (1964), he was created CBE in 1957 and was granted an Honorary LLD by the University of Glasgow in 1960.

 Bowman wrote on many subjects, both medical and non-medical, throughout his life, but he is probably best remembered for one publication in particular.
 Although his time under Sir William Macewen’s wing was relatively short, it clearly made a lasting impact.
 Macewen remained a strong influence throughout Bowman’s career, and Bowman eventually published a biography of his hero, “The life and teachings of Sir William Macewen” (London: Hodge & Co., 1942).
 This book is less a critical account of Macewen’s life and work, more a breathless celebration of his achievements, but it was very well received upon publication and remains the most authoritative and complete biography of Macewen to this day.

-The Alexander King Bowman Collection has now been catalogued.
-You can view a summary of the collection on our Heritage website, and browse the full catalogue on the Archives Hub.
-If you’d like to make n appointment to access the collection, or if you’d just like some more information, you can contact the Heritage team at email@example.com.
+The Alexander King Bowman Collection has now been catalogued and is available to search and browse on the Archives Hub.
+If you’d like to make an appointment to access the collection, or if you’d just like some more information, you can contact the Heritage team at firstname.lastname@example.org.